Prison PT

 Posts

-• inmate perspective #3
+• inmate perspective #3- an entrepreneur

 an entrepreneurer He says he’s done with prison.
 This is his second time at this institution.
 He’s reading self-help books.
 Right now, he’s reading “Act Like a Success, Think Like a Success: Discovering Your Gift and the Way to Life’s Riches,” by Steve Harvey.
 When he got out the first time he notes it was…

-• inmate perspective #2
+• inmate perspective #2- the little things

 yearning for the little things I’ve been struck by their stories when they want to share.
 I’ve always been one that draws out people’s stories, not always by asking, but a felt sense of trust.
 And I can’t say that this is specific to me, but perhaps to PT in general.
 We get time with…